-As a teenager working in the family sawmill, I found myself working closely with one of my dad’s cousins who worked at the sawmill over the winter months when he wasn’t working as a road worker the rest of the year when roads and land weren’t frozen.
-He started referring to me as a buffull — a cross between a bull and a buffalo.
-While I could often be a bull in the china shop, knocking down the beautiful plates, bowls, and cups all around me, I also was someone who would join in community, backs to each other to take on whatever might be out there.
+As a teenager working in the family sawmill, I found myself working closely with one of my dad’s cousins who worked at the sawmill over the winter months, when he wasn’t working as a road worker the rest of the year, when the roads and the land weren’t frozen.
+He started referring to me as a buffull—a cross between a bull and a buffalo.
+While I could often be a bull in a china shop, knocking down the beautiful plates, bowls, and cups all around me, I also was someone who would join in community, our backs to each other to take on whatever might be out there.
 Over time I came to see the deeper meaning of the term.

 I was an individual bull from a line of bulls that had a knack for tearing things apart to figure out how to put them back together.
 We were tinkers.
-While at times we left a wake of destruction behind us, ultimately we seem to find a way to fail forward.
+While at times we left a wake of destruction behind us, ultimately, we seemed to find a way to fail forward.
 The larger something was, the more small parts could be found inside that needed to be torn apart and rebuilt.
-The bull side of buffull was meant to serve as a reminder to temper the vigor in my movements but don’t loose it, either.
-And so it’s been session by session over the book as we’ve learned to tear down and rebuild parts whether on a breadboard, within a microcontroller, or as part of a server.
+The bull side of “buffull” was meant to serve as a reminder to temper the vigor in my movements, but to not lose it, either.
+And so it’s been session by session over this book, as we’ve learned to tear down and rebuild parts, whether on a breadboard, within a microcontroller, or as part of a server.
 The large is a reflection of the small components of which it is built.
-The building blocks of a circuit on the breadboard is the base of the building blocks for a microcontroller is the base of the building blocks computer is the base of a network of controllers and computers.
+The building blocks of a circuit on the breadboard are the base of the building blocks for a microcontroller, which are the base of the building blocks computer, which are the base of a network of controllers and computers.
 Or so it is within the tinker mindset of a bull.

 I am also of the buffalo clan.
-My cousin was a Kublick as was my grandmother Wolske who bore my dad after her arrival from Eastern Europe to the United States.
+My cousin was a Kublick, as was my grandmother Wolske, who bore my dad after her arrival from Eastern Europe to the United States.
 My mom was a Henkelmann born from the womb of a Rosler in Eastern Europe.
-All for lines were ethnically Germanic but who never had formal citizenship within a nation state as they roamed looking for places of community and space for growing and crafting.
-The buffalo knows how to bring backs together to form a circle of protection.
-But it also provides a wide viewing through many different lenses.
-Different members are able to see different distances and depths depending on their angle of view.
-Together there is a growing holistic understanding regarding the lay of the land and also what is being told between the lines of that text.
-And so it’s been session by session that we have worked to build a community of practice in which we could build a circle of protection to support and nurture each others growth with the intent to have as an outcome a whole that is greater than the some of its parts.
-And it is also to give us a diverse set of lenses with which to see the various social + technical aspects that themselves create a whole greater than the sum of its parts through mutual shaping.
+All four lines were ethnically Germanic, but never had formal citizenship within a nation-state, as they roamed looking for places of community and space for growing and crafting.
+The buffalo know how to bring backs together to form a circle of protection.
+But they also provide a wide viewing through many different lenses.
+Different members are able to see different distances and depths, depending on their angle of view.
+Together, there is a growing holistic understanding regarding the lay of the land, and also what is being told between the lines of that text.
+And so it’s been session by session, as we have worked to build a community of practice in which we could build a circle of protection to support and nurture each other’s growth with the intent to have as an outcome a whole that is greater than the sum of its parts.
+And it is also to give us a diverse set of lenses with which to see the various social and technical aspects, which themselves create a whole greater than the sum of its parts through mutual shaping.
 Or so it is within the mindset of a buffalo clan.

-Being able to identify the electronics that together become networked information systems provides new insights into the raw data – the symbols used to represent real-world entities – that are eventually converted into digital form to be transmitted or processed using binary.
+Being able to identify the electronics that together become networked information systems provides new insights into the raw data—the symbols used to represent real-world entities—that are eventually converted into digital form to be transmitted or processed using binary.
 And this seeks to help us to see how the large then reflects these smallest of components.
 But as the networked interchange of data over the Internet included at its origins and continued to require for an extended time the use of the American Standard Communication Information Interchange (ASCII) codes, characters, and symbols, we also can read more fully the lay of the land and the story being told between the lines.
 Story data is the ability to identify and interpret data from which information emerges that can be communicated in story.
-Social justice storytelling is to understand the codification within this data sufficiently to decodify it in order to better understand the various contributing social and technical aspects that may be contributing to the stock story and to facilitate a sharing of the concealed, resistance, and emerging/transforming stories that respond to the stock stories, highlight the injustices, and reconstruct knowledge built on the counterstories bucking against the stock stories.
+Social justice storytelling means to understand the codification within this data sufficiently to decodify it, in order to better understand the various social and technical aspects that may be contributing to the stock story and to facilitate a sharing of the concealed, resistance, and emerging and transforming stories that respond to the stock stories, highlight the injustices, and reconstruct knowledge built on the counterstories bucking against the stock stories.

 As we worked through the Orange Unit and then the Blue Unit, a goal was to increasingly communicate data with context as story in both form and narrative experience.
-This required an increasing merge of the social and technical aspects to structure story information, the second part of the Story-DIKW framework proposed by Kate McDowell.
+This required an increasing merging of the social and technical aspects to structure story information, the second part of the Story-DIKW framework proposed by Kate McDowell.
 The Rainbow Unit has sought to further bring a range of different story data and information together as budding story knowledge.
-As noted within the Story-DIKW framework, this would be the ability to convey knowledge as complex actionable information through the construction and telling of a story that importantly assures incorporation of cultural and contextual cues.
-The Rainbow Unit thus worked to bring together programmable electronics and the Internet of Things with its counterpart, today’s often centralized structures that serves as a primary master device to its many remote slave devices or what Neil Gerschenfeld calls the Bitnet of Things.
-The unit has further worked to bring together internetworking and the digital Internet which includes multiple and often conflicting paths that include those primarily community-led and those primarily corporately-led, along with many pathways in between.
-From here the unit has worked to explore ways a restructuring of social welfare systems were done in part through definitions of haves and have-nots through terms such as digital divide and digital inclusion that served as a core aspect of workforce development efforts in United States policies and practices.
-It was to also find that in demystifying technology through a deep hands-on dive into the codification of the sociotechnical Internet, new opportunities open to reflexively decodify it so as to facilitate knowledge creation and acts of person-centered ‘good trouble, necessary trouble‘ in communities, with communities, and for communities of the oppressed as part of our social justice sociotechnical praxis.
+As noted within the Story-DIKW framework, this would be the ability to convey knowledge as complex, actionable information through the construction and telling of a story that importantly ensures the incorporation of cultural and contextual cues.
+The Rainbow Unit thus worked to bring together programmable electronics and the Internet of Things with its counterpart, today’s often centralized structures that serve as a primary master device to its many remote slave devices, or what Neil Gerschenfeld calls the Bitnet of Things.
+The unit has further worked to bring together internetworking and the digital Internet, which includes multiple and often conflicting paths, including those primarily community-led and those primarily corporately led, along with many pathways in between.
+From here, the unit has worked to explore ways in which a restructuring of social welfare systems has been done in part through definitions of haves and have-nots and through terms such as “digital divide” and “digital inclusion;” this restructuring served as a core aspect of workforce development efforts in United States policies and practices.
+At the same time we worked to explore the social restructuring, we also worked to discover that in demystifying technology through a deep, hands-on dive into the codification of the sociotechnical Internet, new opportunities open to reflexively decodify it, so as to facilitate knowledge creation and acts of person-centered “good trouble, necessary trouble” in communities, with communities, and for communities of the oppressed as part of our social justice sociotechnical praxis.

-We’re now coming to the finish as we also reconsider the design aspect of the tinker adding a design justice framework to that of the information sciences data, information, knowledge, wisdom framework.
+We’re now coming to the finish as we also reconsider the design aspect of the tinker, adding a design justice framework to the framework of information sciences data, information, knowledge, and wisdom.
 It is important to see design not as a start point, nor as a finish point, but rather as itself but one tool within a toolbelt.
-For design to occur justly and lead effectively towards good trouble, necessary trouble, it is essential that the tools of design are used in support of community and movement work that center on critical person-centered connections, conversations with the people in a room in a moment, of the building and preservation of trust relationships with others, and still other aspects of building and sustaining community.
+For design to occur justly and lead effectively towards good trouble, necessary trouble, it is essential that the tools of design are used in support of community and movement work that centers critical, person-centered connections, conversations with the people in a room in a moment, the building and preserving of trusting relationships with others, and still other aspects of building and sustaining community.
 As we’ve discovered, it is then that design and innovation can occur.
-And even here it is not primarily product focused, but more one of process in which that which is designed can go on to be further designed through innovation-in-use.
+And even here, it is not primarily product-focused, but more one of process, in which that which is designed can go on to be further designed through innovation-in-use.

-It is exactly here that we find the strength of the Internet Protocols and Request for Proposals processes from which the core of the Internet has arisen, not as solution but as starting stage for ongoing creative works to solve the needs of local people and their communities.
+It is exactly here that we find the strength of the Internet Protocols and Request for Proposals processes from which the core of the Internet has arisen, not as solution, but as the starting stage for ongoing creative works to solve the needs of local people and their communities.
 This is the first introduced by Louis Pouzin and the French Cyclades Network in the early 1970s.
-But others, such as the Freedom and Progress Foundation, have championed and often successfully for federal policies and corporate practices that would allow on nation, the United States, to use the technological breakthroughs to not only accelerate technological and economic strengths, but also social and political dominance.
-But the core of the Internet and the potentials for networked information systems remain intact and provide us the existence of choice.
-This textbook strives to facilitate the awareness of this choice along with an introduction into the ways which we can exercise and achieve this choice as part of our work as information professionals when design and innovation become part of community and movement work to address needs and opportunities which the member of these communities and movements have identified.
+But others, such as the Freedom and Progress Foundation, have championed, and often successfully, for federal policies and corporate practices that would allow one nation, the United States, to use the technological breakthroughs to not only accelerate technological and economic strengths, but also social and political dominance.
+But the core of the Internet and the potentials for networked information systems remain intact and provide us with the existence of choice.
+This textbook strives to facilitate the awareness of this choice, along with an introduction into the ways which we can exercise and achieve this choice as part of our work as information professionals, when design and innovation become part of community and movement work to address the needs and opportunities which the member of these communities and movements have identified.